By Jonathan Davenport, CSCS, TSAC-F, CCC, CPT

 Planning can help to prevent most of these injuries.
-By utilizing a system or a strength and conditioning / running program, an athlete can systematically increase volume and manage load properly.
-More on this in the Progressive Overload section...
+By utilizing a running program that also addresses strength, an athlete can avoid injury by managing volume and intensity, as well as improving strength to the needed musculature.

 Strength Training Provides Valuable Resiliency to Injury